Generation of mechanical interference fringes by multi-photon counting: Abstract

 \section{Abstract}

-The exploration of wave phenomena and quantum properties of massive systems offers an intriguing pathway to study the foundations of physics and to develop a suite of quantum-enhanced technologies.
-Here we present an optomechanical scheme to prepare non-Gaussian quantum states of motion of a mechanical resonator using photonic quantum measurements.
-Our method is capable of generating non-classical mechanical states without the need for strong single-photon coupling, and is resilient against optical loss and initial mechanical thermal occupation.
-Additionally, our approach provides a route to generate larger mechanical superposition states using effective interactions with multi-photon quantum states.
-We experimentally demonstrate this technique on a mechanical thermal state in the classical limit and observe interference fringes in the mechanical position distribution that show phase super-resolution.
+Exploring the quantum behaviour of macroscopic objects provides an intriguing avenue to study the foundations of physics and to develop a suite of quantum-enhanced technologies.
+One prominent path of study is provided by quantum optomechanics which utilizes the tools of quantum optics to control the motion of macroscopic mechanical resonators.
+Despite excellent recent progress, the preparation of mechanical quantum superposition states remains outstanding due to weak coupling and thermal decoherence.
+Here we present a novel optomechanical scheme that significantly relaxes these requirements allowing the preparation of quantum superposition states of motion of a mechanical resonator by exploiting the nonlinearity of multi-photon quantum measurements.
+Our method is capable of generating non-classical mechanical states without the need for strong single-photon coupling, is resilient against optical loss, and offers more favourable scaling against initial mechanical thermal occupation than existing schemes.
+Moreover, our approach allows the generation of larger superposition states by projecting the optical field onto NOON states.
+We experimentally demonstrate this multi-photon-counting technique on a mechanical thermal state in the classical limit and observe interference fringes in the mechanical position distribution that show phase super-resolution.
 This opens a feasible route to explore and exploit quantum phenomena at a macroscopic scale.